screm1n/bootcamp/README.md

 # Web Development Bootcamp
- My exercises and projects in Programming Bootcamp about HTML, CSS, Javascript, Node, React, MongoDB, Web3 and DApps by the lead instructor at the London App Brewery, Angela Yu.
+ My exercises and projects in Programming Bootcamp about HTML, CSS, Javascript, Node, React, PostgreSQL, Web3 and DApps by the lead instructor at the London App Brewery, Angela Yu.

 Projects done so far in the course:
 <ul>